 Analysis Requirements (9 hours)

-Perspectives in Math Requirement (3 hours) Select one of the following:
+Core Electives (6 hours) Select two of the following:

 Research Requirements (6 hours) Select either plan A or plan B: